 So you know how to find cheap internet that suits your student house - but here are a few extra things to bear in mind when you sort out your broadband.

 - Timing is everything.
-Remember that broadband can take up to a couple of weeks to switch on, and you don't want to be without internet.
+Broadband can take up to a couple of weeks to switch on, and you don't want to be without internet.
 Get it sorted before the new term starts - and time it with everyone moving in if you can.
 You don't want to be too early either; providers usually launch student deals around August.

 - Ask older students in the area what their broadband experiences are.
 Ask what kind of package they picked, and whether it works for them, then take their advice on board when you're choosing one for your own house.